mlabs-haskell/lambda-buffers/docs/syntax.md

 constraintexps -> [ constraintexp { ',' constraintexp } ]
 ```

-Class definitions do not instruct the code generator to generate code, but
-    instead provides a means to communicate with the code generator the
-    instances one would like to generate (via a derive clause).
+Class definitions communicate with the code generator the implementations that already exist (via instance clauses) or that one would like to generate (via derive clauses).

 #### Instance clause

 An instance clause specifies a type is an instance of a class.

 ```text